-Accordingly, petitioners are bound by that decision, and this case is DISMISSED.
+Accordingly, petitioner is bound by that decision, and this case is DISMISSED.
 In the absence of a motion for review,2 the Clerk of the Court SHALL ENTER JUDGMENT in accordance with this decision.

 1 When this decision was originally filed, I advised the parties of my intent to post it on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002.
 44 U.S.C. §3501 note (2012) (Federal management and Promotion of Electronic Government Services).
-In accordance with Vaccine Rule 18(b), petitioners filed a motion to redact certain information.
-This decision is being reissued with minimal changes, including redaction of the petitioners' name in the case caption to initials and redaction of the lead omnibus case name to initials.
+Although the petitioner did not file a motion for redaction in this case, petitioners in the lead omnibus case, J.M. et al. (02-10V), filed a motion to have their names redacted to initials.
+This decision is being reissued to reflect that the names of the petitioners in the J.M. et al. case have been redacted to initials.
 Except for those changes and this footnote, no other substantive changes have been made.
-This decision will be posted on the court's website with no further opportunity to move for redaction.

-2 Pursuant to Vaccine Rule 11(a), entry of judgment is expedited by the parties' joint filing of s/Nora Beth Dorsey Nora Beth Dorsey Chief Special Master notice renouncing the right to seek review.
+2 Pursuant to Vaccine Rule 11(a), entry of judgment is expedited by the parties' joint filing of notice renouncing the right to seek review.